lwjglgamedev/vulkanbook/bookcontents/chapter-04/chapter-04.md

 }
 ```

 The first thing we do is retrieve the number of formats our surface supports by calling the `vkGetPhysicalDeviceSurfaceFormatsKHR` Vulkan function.
 As with many other Vulkan samples, we first call that function to get the total number of formats supported and then we create a buffer of structures, `VkSurfaceFormatKHR` in this case, to retrieve the data by calling the same function again.
-Once we have all that data, we iterate over the formats trying to check if `VK_FORMAT_B8G8R8A8_UNORM`(8 bits for RGBA channels normalized) and SRGB non linear color space are supported. `SurfaceFormat` is just a `record` which stores the image format and the color space:
+Once we have all that data, we iterate over the formats trying to check if `VK_FORMAT_B8G8R8A8_SRGB` and SRGB non linear color space are supported. `SurfaceFormat` is just a `record` which stores the image format and the color space:
 ```java
 public class SwapChain {
     ...